 Enrollment in Graduate Seminars .
 Prerequisite: classified standing, eligibility for classified standing, or consent of instructor.
 Only those students enrolled in the Graduate Program will be allowed to register through Titan registration (Please note that missing your deadline for payment of fees will result in your being dropped from the courses for which you have registered.)

 Classified Standings & Study Plan: Classified standing requires a bachelor's degree, at least a 3.0 grade point average in a minimum of 24 units of upper division English, and conference(s) with the graduate adviser, who will designate those courses which will apply to the degree program.
 You are not a classified student until you have a formally approved Study Plan, and you must arrange for timely advisement to develop a Plan.

-Project Procedures: It is strongly recommended that you schedule an appointment with the Graduate Adviser early in your career as a graduate student to discuss the nature of the project and portfolio and the timeline to prepare for them.
+Project Procedures: It is strongly recommended that you schedule an appointment with the Graduate Adviser early in your career as a graduate student to discuss the nature of the project and the timeline to prepare for it.